po1sigala/live/02-Lesson-Plans/Full-Time/01-Week/04-Day/04-Day-LessonPlan.md

   * Then navigate to the [Google Fonts](https://www.google.com/fonts) web page and find a font-face students like.

-  * Then hit the "Quick Use" button.
+  * Then click the font card.

     ![2-GoogleFonts_1](Images/2-GoogleFonts_1.png)